 My biggest complaint, in Eddie’s own words, is that it’s “…A reverse-yellowface show with universal white stories played out by Chinamen.”

-The humor of the show is devoted to cheap shots, and is ultimately carried by the character of the Mom.
-There’s little to no substance to the show, in reality.
+The humor of the show is devoted to cheap shots and is ultimately carried by the character of the Mom.
+In reality, there’s little to no substance to the show.

 [bctt tweet=”The humor of the show is devoted to cheap shots.” username=”wearethetempest”]

-Let me reiterate here: representation is ultimately important, and is what this show comes down to.
-It comes down to being able to supply Asian actors with non demeaning jobs and allowing Asian people to see people like themselves on regular programming.
+Let me reiterate here: representation is ultimately important, and it is what this show comes down to.
+It comes down to being able to supply Asian actors with non-demeaning jobs and allowing Asian people to see people like themselves on regular programming.

 Anything past that, however, seems lost on its producers.